thelastkiss113/Visual-Novel-frontend-main/README.md

 Roadmap
  Implement story nodes with branching paths.
 Add character animations and sound effects.
  Save and load game progress.
 Add new environments and puzzles.
- Multiplayer escape room mode.

 See the open issues for a list of proposed features and known issues.

 Contributing